Creating sustainable supply chains

 UNICEF works with governments and partners, including Gavi, the Global Fund, USAID, the World Bank, the United Kingdom's Department for International Development (DFID), the Bill and Melinda Gates Foundation, private sector companies and many others, to accelerate results for children.

-Our public and private sector partners combine innovative ideas and build upon our and each other's strengths to address the diverse needs of children, so that coming generations can enjoy their rights to health, education and protection.
+Our public and private sector partners build upon our and each other's strengths to address the diverse needs of children, so that coming generations can enjoy their rights to health, education and protection.